What is therapeutic ultrasound, and how does it work?

 What happens during a therapeutic ultrasound treatment session?
 Will my pet be sedated?

 Pets are not sedated during a therapeutic ultrasound session.
-They need to be able to indicate (by squirming or moving away) if the treatment makes them uncomfortable.
-Our desire is always to have our physical medicine treatments feel good to the patient.
+They must be able to indicate (by squirming or moving away) if the treatment makes them uncomfortable.
+The goal is always to have physical medicine treatments feel good to the patient.

 The pet’s hair is shaved over the area to be treated, and the clinician applies ultrasound gel to the pet’s skin.
 The therapeutic ultrasound head is then moved steadily over the treatment area in overlapping circles.